 The case features a latch that can be turned with a small replica “Magic Colt”, a demon-killing gun that also doubled as a key to the Devil’s Gate in the show.
 Just to make the case user-friendly it can remain unlocked, with the doors held in place by magnets or tabs.

 Yes I am tempting fate that the show will have 10 seasons.
 I’m 99.99% sure a 10th season will happen.
 Here is why: 1.)
 Smallville did it 2.)
-They can have a bunch of crossovers with the new spin-off show, and 3.) it’s bragging rights for the CW and everyone involved with the show; if this was the final year, they’d be marketing it as such to drive up ratings.
+They can have a bunch of crossovers with the new spin-off show, 3.)
+10 seasons would be bragging rights for the CW and everyone involved with the show, and lastly 4.) if this was the final year they’d be marketing it as such to drive up ratings.

 Some notes: I made the interior orange to represent “Hell”.
 I was tempted to add some orange LED’s at the mouth of the case but opted to keep it simple.
 I also added some dividers to make it easier to grab a box set and remove it from the case; this was because I saw this Charmed box set, which looks really tough to grab a season case from.
 When Warner Brothers does release a complete collection, I hope they offer a case with just the final season, so fans can add the seasons they already bought (one with every season could be offered to latecomers like myself).